gnulnx/anouman/README.md

 **STep 4:** Ensure your database settings are correct.

-Your project should now be locate in example.com/src.
+Your site should now be deployed into a directory called */home/anouman/example.com*.
+Your original django project can be found in *example.com/src*.
 Please update the DATABASE section of settings.py so that it points to your database.
 If it was a MySQL or Postgres DB running on localhost then you may only need to populate the database.
-If it was MySQL or Postgres on a remotly accessible database then you likely have nothing to do.
+If it was MySQL or Postgres on a remotely accessible database then you likely have nothing to do.

 If you are using an sqlite database then I recommend you create example.com/DB and copy your sqlite database into this directory.
 If you are folling along with the tutorial then you would change the DATABASE NAME section in your settings.py file to  /home/anouman/example.com/DB/{name_of_your_db}